culturing/poems/Poems/2026-05-21/02 Love Waits.md

 collide right here, to decide my path.
 It will be a slow journey.
 Love waits for those who are ready.
-They find their way to each other, having found their way to themselves.
+They find their way to each other, having found their ways to themselves.